Hungary for a new adventure – Flavors of Budapest – would you believe pizza? – part 4

 After taking some time to reframe our state of mind, Pat and I met Connie, Geanie, and Jackie in the hotel lobby and we set off on the 15-minute walk to the Legenda pier with each group catching up the other on our very different experiences from that day.
 When we reached the ship, we realized we’d made a wise choice when we’d purchased our tickets a day in advance because the deck was already full.

-We’d all purchased the inclusive dinner package for 18,600 forints (about $62) that included a welcome drink – wine for the women and a beer for me – and four course dinner.
+We’d all purchased the inclusive dinner package for 18,600 forints (about $62) that included a welcome drink – wine for the women and a beer for me – and a four course dinner.
 The cruise was scheduled to set off at 19:45 or just as dusk settled over the city.
 It lasted two hours and, while there was a bubble above us, the sides were open and by the end of the evening most of us would be under a blanket.
 We also had a bit of extra cruising time because after starting a few minutes late we had to pick someone up who’d gotten on the wrong boat.

 The Legenda does a spectacular job with their menu.
 Everything sounds delicious and the photos of the various dishes are spectacular.
 My meal was tasty but didn’t generate any notes so I’d guess it wasn’t quite as special as it looked and sounded.(But then again, as I write this, more than three months have passed since that meal.
 It could be that I intended to make notes when I returned to the hotel but failed to do so.)
 In addition to the dinner, we had live entertainment with a young woman accompanied by a keyboard player quietly singing songs that were generally familiar to American ears.